a8977338/dfpadsenseoptimiser/chapter-1-objective.md

 ---
 ## Chapter 1 - Objective

-What is this website all about?
+Many websites are making profits with advertising.
+This tutorial is about increasing this profit.

 ![Google AdSense](/dfpadsenseoptimiser/img/google-adsense-logo.gif "Google AdSense logo")